Entanglement Dynamics by (Non-)Unitary Local Operator Quenches in a 2D Holographic CFT: Entanglement Entropy, Energy-Momentum Densities and Mutual Information

 \subsubsection{Relation between Quantum Entanglement and Energy-Momentum Densities}

-In this section, we will investigate the mechanism that can qualitatively describe how the time-ordering of the Euclidean and Lorentzian time evolutions influences the entanglement dynamics.
+In this section, we will investigate the mechanism that can quantitatively describe how the time ordering of the Euclidean and Lorentzian time evolutions influences the entanglement dynamics.
 Here, we assume that $a\epsilon \ll 1$.
 As reported in \cite{Mao:2025hkp}, the Euclidean holographic entanglement entropy under consideration can be expressed as